Wednesday, 18 March 2026

 Passing Polhill Arms, last time when doing

-the No 421 I walked past this
+the No 421 I walked past this establishment

 Entrance to Polhill garden centre

-The bus passed what had been the Polhill Arns and turned into Polhill garden centre where five passengers boarded a 1341.
-After leaving the garden centre the bus would have normally gone up Shoreham Lane to Halstead but I later learned this has been deemed unsafe owing to parked cars making the road too narrow. hus we continued along the old A21 through Badgers Mount then left up Watercroft Road which becomes Station Road before reaching Halstead.
+The bus passed what had been the Polhill Arns and turned into Polhill garden centre where five passengers boarded at 1341.
+After leaving the garden centre the bus would have normally gone up Shoreham Lane to Halstead but I later learned this has been deemed unsafe owing to parked cars making the road too narrow.
+Thus we continued along the old A21 through Badgers Mount then left up Watercroft Road which becomes Station Road before reaching Halstead.

 Halstead bus stop